 The amount in this budget is based on a formula, which is agreed between schools and the local authority.
 The government has recommended that schools should use this notional SEN budget to pay for up to £6,000 worth of special educational provision to meet a child's SEN. Most children with SEN need special educational provision that comes to less than £6,000.
-If the school can show that a pupil with SEN needs more than £6,000 worth of special educational provision, it can ask the local authority to provide top-up funding to meet the cost of that provision.
+If the school can show that a pupil with SEN needs more than £6,000 worth of special educational provide top-up funding to meet the cost of that provision.
 Where the local authority agrees, the cost is provided from funding held by the local authority in their high needs block.
 Schools are expected to use this funding to make provision for that individual pupil